hepcat72/CFF/README.md

 To run interestingPairs.pl without error, usearch is required.
 If it's not in your path, you can supply the usearch executable with full path to the -y option.
 You can install CFF without installing usearch.
 If you want to run interestingPairs.pl, you can install usearch at a later time.

+## UPDATE

+To update your copy of this package, simply download the latest version (see DOWNLOAD above) and follow the installation procedure.
+You can skip installing the dependencies such as usearch, muscle, and the required perl modules, however note any discrepancies when you run `perl Makefile.PL` and install anything that is missing or below the required version number.

+Note that each perl script in the package has its own version number.
+If you include --header as an option when running commands, output files will have a header with run information, including the version of the script that was used to generate the output.
+Rest assured that all the elements of the pipeline will skip the headers when processing the files.

 ## EXAMPLE

 In [1], we discuss the application of CFF to analyze a time series of 16S samples from a longitudinal study performed by Caporaso et al. [2].
 As test data, we provide a subset of samples from that study.
 The same 10 samples are provided in FastA and FastQ format to illustrate the two uses of the CFF pipeline (using raw FastQ and already quality-filtered FastA data).
 For a detailed description of the test data, see samples/testDataDescription.txt.